Kaveeshamalindi/MediCare_Hospital_Management_System/README.md

 }
 ```

-In overloading, the <code> Person </code> abstract class is defined multiple constructors with the same name but different parameters.
+In <B>overloading</B>, the <code> Person </code> abstract class is defined with multiple constructors with the same name but different parameters.
 That is known as compile-time polymorphism.

 ```
 public abstract class Person {